RetroDECK/ES-DE/INSTALL-DEV.md

 The gamelist.xml file for a system defines the metadata for its entries, such as the game names, descriptions, release dates and ratings.

 As of the fork to EmulationStation Desktop Edition, game media information no longer needs to be defined in the gamelist.xml files.
 Instead the application will look for any media matching the ROM filename.
-The media path where to look for game media is configurable either manually in `es_settings.cfg` or via the GUI.
-If configured manually in es_settings.cfg, it looks something like this:
+The media path where to look for game media is configurable either manually in `es_settings.xml` or via the GUI.
+If configured manually in es_settings.xml, it looks something like this:

 ```
 <string name="MediaDirectory" value="~/games/images/emulationstation" />